+2. List the supertanials would fave as welled as an distance.
 2. List the materials used for coupled pendulums: 3.
-Mention the steps of building coupled pendulums: Unit 6: Project 2: A Robotic Arm List the materials needed to build 1-DoF robotic arm: 2.
-Mention the steps of building 1-DoF robotic arm:
+Mention the steps of building coupled pendulums: Unit 6: Project 2: A Robotic Arm 1.
+List the materials needed to build 1-DoF robotic arm: 1.
+List the materials needed to build 1-bor lobotic arm.
+2. Mention the steps of building 1-DoF robotic arm: